-The ADT7483A has two interrupt outputs, ALERT and THERM.
+The ADT7481 has two interrupt outputs, ALERT and THERM.
 Both outputs have different functions and behavior.
-ALERT is maskable and responds to violations of software programmed temperature limits or an open-circuit fault on the remote diode.
+ALERT is maskable and responds to violations of software-programmed temperature limits or an open-circuit fault on the remote diode.
 THERM is intended as a fail-safe interrupt output that cannot be masked.

-If the Remote 1, Remote 2, or local temperature exceeds the programmed high temperature limits, or equals or exceeds the low temperature limits, the ALERT output is asserted low.
-An open-circuit fault on the remote diode also causes ALERT to assert.
-ALERT is reset when serviced by a master reading its device address, provided the error condition has gone away and the status register has been reset.
+If the Remote 1, Remote 2, or local temperature exceeds the programmed high temperature limits, or equals or exceeds the low temperature limits, the \overline{ALERT} output is asserted low.
+An open-circuit fault on the remote diode also causes \overline{ALERT} to assert. \overline{ALERT} is reset when serviced by a master reading its device address, provided the error condition has gone away, and the status register has been reset

-Similarly, the THERM output asserts low if the Remote 1, Remote 2, or local temperature exceeds the programmed THERM limits.
+The THERM output asserts low if the Remote 1, Remote 2, or local temperature exceeds the programmed THERM limits.
 The THERM temperature limits should normally be equal to or greater than the high temperature limits.
-THERM is automatically reset when the temperature falls back within the (THERM - Hysteresis) limit.
-The local and remote THERM limits are set by default to 85°C. An hysteresis value can be programmed, in which case, THERM resets when the temperature falls to the limit value minus the hysteresis value.
+THERM is automatically reset when the temperature falls back within the (THERM - hysteresis) limit.
+The local and remote THERM limits are set by default to 85°C. A hysteresis value can be programmed, in which case THERM will reset when the temperature falls to the limit value minus the hysteresis value.
 This applies to both local and remote measurement channels.
-The power-on hysteresis default value is 10°C, but this may be reprogrammed to any value after power-up.
+The power-on hysteresis default value is 10°C, but this may be reprogrammed to any value after powerup.

 The hysteresis loop on the THERM outputs is useful when THERM is used for on/off control of a fan.
 The user's system can be set up so that when THERM asserts, a fan can be switched on to cool the system.
 When THERM goes high again, the fan can be switched off.
-Programming an hysteresis value protects from fan jitter, wherein the temperature hovers around the THERM limit and the fan is constantly being switched.
+Programming a hysteresis value protects from fan jitter, a condition wherein the temperature hovers around the THERM limit, and the fan is constantly being switched on and off.

-Table 17.
+Table 12.
 THERM Hysteresis